20 Storytelling Techniques for Teachers and Parents

 Reading and telling stories or fairy tales to a child helps them to improve their communication, presentation and storytelling skills, as well as increasing their understanding, attention span and emotional intelligence.
-Becoming a good storyteller is an exciting challenge for parents to take up in order to help their child’s development, while creating wonderful memories that the child will never forget.
+Becoming a good storyteller is an exciting challenge for parents and teachers to take up in order to help their children's development, while creating wonderful memories that the children will never forget.
 Here are a few tips:

 1. First and foremost, make reading a ritual.
 Spare at least 15 minutes each day for reading.
 Regularity is very important for a child.